GFA Board of Directors

 Specializing in residential architecture, Tim has had a hand in designing many additions and new homes in the area.
 His commercial projects, while fewer in number, have also been a distinctive part of his practice.

 Tim’s many interests besides architecture include gardening, reading, and working with volunteer organizations.
 Tim is a member of Geneva Lion’s Club, Geneva Community Chest, and Geneva Beautification.
 He joined the Geneva Foundation for the Arts Board of Directors in 2019.

-Judith Hicks, Treasurer
+Judith Hicks, Secretary

 Judith Hicks has a long history of artistic involvement, from creating her own works through various photographic processes, to volunteering in the art community.
 She and her family have lived in numerous communities all over the United States and have sought those with a vibrant, active art scene.
 They consider themselves very fortunate to have become Geneva residents several years ago.